surifirstpin/biplus_documentation/docs/How to browse reports.md

 II. **Run** the report to extract the data with one more new dimension field (Phone) and new filter value ( salary equals to 15000).

-III. finally by s**Save** the report, it will navigate to save explore page.
+III. finally by selecting **Save** , it will navigate to save explore page.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/b0099f7179ee34c8f8492190d526ece2479b23b6/images/browse_rep3.png)